PiXeL16/PasswordTextField/README.md

 ---
 Get `PasswordTextField` on CocoaPods, just add `pod 'PasswordTextField'` to your `Podfile` and then run `pod install`.

-:computer: Usage
+:metal: Usage
 ---
 1. Open a storyboard or Xib file.
 2. Drag and drop a `UITextField` to a ViewController.
-3. In Identity Inspector, replace the class from `UITextField` to UI `PasswordTextField` [APIs section](https://github.com/JakeLin/IBAnimatable#apis).
+3. In Identity Inspector, replace the class from `UITextField` to `PasswordTextField` [APIs section](https://github.com/JakeLin/IBAnimatable#apis).
 4. Configure your properties in the Attribute Inspector.